internetstandards/Internet.nl-ct-log-subdomain-suggestions-api/README.md

 To pre-fill the database, it's possible to import data from merklemap.
 This is a list of 700M hostnames which can be imported in bulk.
 A sample export containing the entire list of .nl subdomains is included as a sample fixture.
 This can be loaded up with the command `python3.12 manage.py loaddata export_merklemap_nl_zone_2024_20_25`.
 A newer fixture might be present.
-This contains 5.991.724 records.
+This contains 5.991.724 records. -> Git refused this, so just import this by hand.

 ## What are the limits of this tool